Generic filters

 • All students choose five subjects in Year 13 and have one line of study.

-NOTE: All options are dependent on numbers and staffing.
+NOTE: All subjects are dependent on numbers and staffing.

 National Certificate of Educational Achievement (NCEA)

-To gain NCEA Level 2 you must collect 60 credits at Level 2 or above and an additional 20 credits at Level 1 or above, making a total of at least 80 credits.
-20 Level 1 credits gained in Year 11 may be used again for NCEA Level 2 the following year.
+To gain NCEA Level 2 you must collect 60 credits at Level 2.
 Although there are no literacy or numeracy requirements for NCEA Level 2, achievement in certain literacy standards is a pre-requisite for University Entrance.
+These will be confirmed before 2025.

 NCEA certificate endorsements: